scenerystack/community/docs/reference/api/tambo/SoundClipPlayer.md

 # SoundClipPlayer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/SoundClipPlayer.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/SoundClipPlayer.ts) for the most up-to-date information.

 ## Overview

 SoundClipPlayer is a limited and automatically registered sound clip.
 It is intended to be used for sounds that